Anshsainihtml/javascriptWithAnsh/README.md

 This tutorial is useful for understanding how to use different types of loops to repeat actions and process data structures in JavaScript.

 ---
+#                                     <h2 align="center">🚀 Tutorial No. 10</h2>
+### Functions and Default Parameters in JavaScript

+This tutorial demonstrates how to define and use functions with default parameters and template literals:

+1. **Function Definition:**
+   - `function greet(name, thank="Thank You")` defines a function named `greet` that takes two parameters: `name` and `thank`.
+   - The `thank` parameter has a default value of "Thank You".
+If no value is provided for `thank` when calling the function, it will use this default.

+2. **Template Literals:**
+   - Inside the function, a message is created using a template literal (backticks ``).
+   - The template literal allows embedding variables (`${name}` and `${thank}`) and writing multi-line strings easily.

+3. **Printing the Message:**
+   - `console.log(msg);` prints the personalized birthday message to the console.

+4. **Function Calls:**
+   - `greet('Ansh saini', 'Thanks a lot')` calls the function with both parameters.
+   - `greet('Prince katariya', 'Thanks a lot')` calls the function with different arguments.

+This tutorial is useful for learning how to use functions, default parameters, and template literals to create dynamic and reusable code in JavaScript.

+---